Intelligent-Edge-Computing/ns3-gym-dockerfile/ns3-gym-CLion-Remote.md

 # Operations on your remote server
-This way will let you sync your local codes with your remote server, and run your codes on your remote server, i.e., remote server just provides a pure compile and runtime environment.
+This way will let you send (sync) your local machine codes to your remote server, and run your codes on your remote server, i.e., remote server provides a pure compile and runtime environment.

 ## 1. Install Docker